Deguello Report: Distribution and authorship

-The Deguello Report was written anonymously as a statement from a member of the American white supremacist movement but was never officially published.
-It began to privately circulate among white nationalist and right-wing activists, starting in July 1976, when several typewritten copies of the report were mimeographed and mailed to a selected group making up several leaders and members of the far-right, who then spread it.
+The Deguello Report was written anonymously as a statement from a member of the American white supremacist movement.
+It began to privately circulate among white nationalist and right-wing activists, starting in July 1976, when several typewritten copies of the report were mimeographed and mailed to a selected group making up several leaders of the far right, who then spread it.
 Its original distribution was 54 pages long.

-The report sparked controversy within the far-right, particularly among those who knew the people accused in it; it demoralized many members of the movement.
-Author Phillip Finch described the document's arrival as "a nightmare in a manila envelope", playing on the fear within the movement.
-This led to widespread speculation about who the author could be.
-They were, from what is discussed in the document, clearly an insider, and the document had some elements of truth, e.g. several members of the far-right were actually gay, and some saw it as credible, though almost no one believed its claimed origin in intelligence agents.
-However the document makes as many false as correct identifications; in Nazis, Communists, Klansmen, and Others on the Fringe, authors John George and Laird Wilcox said that it was at times "so far off base that it’s obvious the report was really nothing more than name calling at its worst".
-Kaplan said that it was "impossible to know how many people actually saw the "Deguello Report," and of those, how many found credible the charges contained in the document."
-A year after the publication of the document, bulletins from the also anonymous "American Defense Group" accused the U.S. Labor Party of authoring Deguello; this has also never been proven, and some even accused whoever was behind the American Defense Group of being the author of Deguello.
-The report was largely forgotten several years later in the face of more pressing problems for the far-right.
+The report sparked controversy within the far right, particularly among those who knew the people accused in it; it demoralized many members of the movement.
+Author Phillip Finch described the document's arrival as "a nightmare in a manila envelope", while Michael Newton said "echoes from the DeGuello Report reverberated through the racist right".
+It played on the fear within the far-right movement.
+Due to its anonymous authorship, no libel actions could be filed.
+Kaplan said that it was "impossible to know how many people actually saw the 'Deguello Report,' and of those, how many found credible the charges contained in the document."
+However, the document makes as many false as correct identifications; in Nazis, Communists, Klansmen, and Others on the Fringe, authors John George and Laird Wilcox said that it was at times "so far off base that it’s obvious the report was really nothing more than name calling at its worst".
+Newton found its allegations to be absurd.